Astrophysics (Index)About

 (method of detecting exoplanets and binary companions)

 The radial velocity method (RV method, wobble method, or Doppler spectroscopy) is a method of detecting extra-solar planets, and also used to confirm and gather more data on planets detected by other methods, such as the transit method.
 It requires a spectrometer capable of detecting the shift of spectral lines due to changes in radial velocity (RV) of the star, that follow a pattern suggesting the existence of a body orbiting the star.
-The same method has been used for binary stars for some time, and in the 1990s when instruments became capable of detecting differences in RV of around 10 meters/second, planets began to be detected.
+The same method has been used to identify binary stars for some time, and in the 1990s when instruments became capable of detecting differences in RV of around 10 meters/second, planets began to be detected.
 Current state-of-the-art technology can detect velocity differences on the order of half a meter per second.
 Stars for which both RV measurements and transit information have been achieved enable an estimate of the planet's density (based on an estimate of the star's mass), offering a strong clue to the planet's constituents.

 The method requires high resolution spectrography (HRS), but the cited spectral resolutions of even the most advanced instruments would not reveal the radial velocities now identified.
-Every known method is used to go beyond the "raw" spectral resolution, including modeling the effects of very slight changes to the spectrum, and statistical analysis of redundant data (multiple lines, multiple observations), some of these methods being analogous to those used in advanced astrometry.
+Every known technique is used to go beyond the "raw" spectral resolution, including modeling the effects of very slight changes to the spectrum, and statistical analysis of redundant data (multiple lines, multiple observations), some of these statistical methods being analogous to those used in advanced astrometry.

 A larger orbital radius between the star and the body increases the RV differences, but also increase the orbital period.
 The RV differences are highest, thus most detectable at two points within a period of the orbit, and a long orbital period (e.g., months or years) reduces the efficiency and practicability of catching these.